dghosef/qdbp/doc/why_qdbp.md

 The result of the above program depends on the tag assigned to `tagged_object`.
 If the tag is `#Tag1`, result is `body1` with `val1` equal to the associated object.
 And the same is true with `#Tag2`, `body2`, and `val2` respectively

 ##### Types
 qdbp is statically typed.
 The type system is beyond the scope of this document, but is detailed in [this paper](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/scopedlabels.pdf).
-While it `qdbp` is statically typed, it is structurally typed and all types are inferred, giving it the feel and simplicity of dynamically typed languages while retaining the safety of statically typed languages.
+While `qdbp` is statically typed, it is structurally typed and all types are inferred, giving it the feel and simplicity of dynamically typed languages while retaining the safety of statically typed languages.

 # That Could
 qdbp simply being little doesn't make it great.
 For example, the joke language [Brainfuck](https://en.wikipedia.org/wiki/Brainfuck) is even smaller, and nobody even considers using it.
 What makes qdbp useful is that its 7 core constructs can be composed to make a variety of useful abstractions.
 The rest of this section shows how qdbp's features combine to emulate a host of abstractions that other languages have.